Long post alert!

 Luxurious individual cottages.
 A good base to cover the cultural triangle namely Sigiriya, Dambulla, Polonnaruwa, Anuradhapura, Mineriya or Kaudulla national park

 I got lucky with a steal deal on Booking.com for just 1400 LKR / 700 Indian rupees.
-Got me a soft comfortable bed, TV, Wifi, private shower, toiletries and a restaurant with a lake view
+Got me a soft comfortable bed, TV, Wifi, private shower, toiletries and an in-house restaurant.

 Dillon, my host was the coolest of all.
 He loved hosting people, like it was his true calling.
 On arrival, he offered me a room in his brand new wing for the same price.
 Everything was spic and span, like I was the first guest of that room.
 He also rented me his Honda Activa for two days for 750 INR.